labrador-kennel/async-event/docs/how-tos/create-own-event-types.md

 Now whenever the `'foo'` event is emitted and the `StandardEventFactory` constructs an Event your factory callable will be invoked instead of the normal `StandardEventFactory`.
 It is important to note that the factory callable should match the method signature below.
-It is possible to make the target type parameter should be made more explicit if you know what type of target to expect.
+It is possible to make the `$target` more explicit if you know what to expect.

 ```php
 <?php